-MARLEYxSH Sydney <> BerlinSELECTED WORKS
+MARLEYxSH SydneySELECTED WORKS

 MARLEY is a creative technologist and illustrator based between Sydney and Berlin, with an interdisciplinary practice that spans painting, illustration, textile design, videography, publication design and blockchain experimentation.

 Trained in oil painting at the National Art School Sydney, then studying publication and print media at Royal Melbourne Institute of Technology (Melbourne), her work spans traditional media and experimentation with digital technologies.
-She founded Toy Frens, a blockchain-native NFT community on Ethereum, exploring the intersection of digital and physical realms through photography.
+She co-founded Toy Frens, a blockchain-native NFT community on Ethereum, exploring the intersection of digital and physical realms through photography.
 Her work engages with the archive as a living, participatory experience, questioning how information is shared and reimagined.
 As a digital nomad, Marley shapes creative dialogues between technology, memory, and collective agency.

 Toy Frens NFT [Metaverse]